evilnode/Cocoa-CommonEncoding/README.md

 NSString-TransportEncoding
 ==========================

-A simple transport encoding category that enables Base64 and Base32 encoding/decoding.
+A simple transport encoding category that enables Base64, URL, and Base32 encoding/decoding.
 Mac OSX only.

 ***Requirements***